 God’s gift to women: cannabis lubes

-Many THC- and/or CBD-infused personal lubricants can make sex especially pleasurable and often less painful.
+Many THC- and/or CBD-infused personal lubricants can make sex especially pleasurable.
 These products are usually designed to be applied directly to the nether regions.
 But before you fill your nightstand drawer with weed lube, it’s key to do some research on the products available.
-Some of the best products contain weed strains or hemp strains with a combination of THC and CBD or sometimes just CBD without THC.
+Some of the best products contain weed strains or hemp strains with a combination of THC and CBD or sometimes just CBD without THC, delivering cannabinoids and other compounds directly to receptors in the skin.

 The legality of cannabis